-The year 2013 marks a new turning point thanks to the international vision brought by their son Simone with his wife Ania who, inspired by the concept of the French “bistronomy” – from bistro and gastronomy – turned the place into a gastro-osteria, very unique in Venetian panorama both for the quality offer and the intelligent pricing of the menu.
+The year 2013 marks a new turning point thanks to the international vision brought by their son Simone with his wife Ania.
+Inspired by the concept of the French “bistronomy” – from bistro and gastronomy – they turned the place into a gastro-osteria, very unique in Venetian panorama both for the quality offer and the intelligent pricing of the menu.

 Among the signature dishes, the crunchy egg with potato mousse and Cantabrian anchovies; spaghetti with garlic, oil and chilli pepper on parmesan fondue; and second courses based on fish from the Venetian lagoon, like sea bream and cucumber with gin or mullet with artichokes and coffee caramel.
-Bread, breadsticks, pasta, and desserts are all homemade with a special mention for the chocolate variation, an apotheosis of different varieties and textures of chocolate.
+Bread, breadsticks, pasta, and desserts are all homemade with a special mention for the chocolate variation, an apotheosis of different varieties and textures.